wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 A non-personalized operation refers to an operation that is initiated without a specific userId.
 In this state, the operation is not tied to a particular user.

-Operation claim is confirmed by the possession factor so there is no need for creating  `PowerAuthAuthentication` object.
+Operation claim is confirmed by the possession factor so there is no need for creating a `PowerAuthAuthentication` object.
 The returned result is the operation and its current status and also the claimed operation **is inserted into the operation list**.
 You can simply use it with the following example.

 ```swift
 import WultraMobileTokenSDK